flexcompute-readthedocs/Flow360Documentation/docs/source/examples/rotation_interface.rst

 The Mesh.json file contains the information the mesh preprocessor needs in order to perform its job.
-We need to provide accurate information as to which domains are the “NoSlipWalls” applied, as well as the “rotationInterfaces”, along with some key parameters of the latter, namely the rotation axis vector and the center of rotation.
+We need to give it the information as to which domains are the “NoSlipWalls” and which are the “rotationInterfaces” along with some key rotation interface geometry information, namely the rotation axis vector and the center of rotation.

-You do NOT need to provide any information on the “FarField” and “SlipWall”.
+You do NOT need to give it any “FarField”, “SlipWall” domain informations.

-For example, the **XV15_quick_start_mesh.json** file looks like:
+In our case, our XV15_quick_start_mesh.json file looks like:

 .. code-block:: javascript